sonata-nfv/son-emu/README.md

 4. Follow/answer related [issues](https://github.com/sonata-nfv/son-emu/issues) (see Feedback-Chanel, below).

 ## Installation
-There are two ways to install and use the emulation platform.
+There are three ways to install and use the emulation platform.
 The simple one is to use Vagrant to create a VirtualBox-based VM on your machine that contains the pre-installed and configured emulator.
 The more complicated installation requires a freshly installed Ubuntu 16.04 LTS and is done by an ansible playbook.
+The third option is to use a nested Docker environment to run the emulator inside a Docker container.

-### Vagrant Installation
+### Option 1: Vagrant Installation

 * Request VirtualBox and Vagrant to be installed on the system.
 * `git clone https://github.com/sonata-nfv/son-emu.git`